 What is a dental loan?

 A dental loan is just another name for a personal loan used to pay for dental expenses.
 Like other personal loans, they typically come with fixed monthly payments and interest rates.
-In addition, they are usually unsecured loans, meaning they don’t require you to pledge any collateral, like an auto loan.
+In addition, they are usually unsecured loans, meaning they don’t require you to pledge any collateral.

 You can apply for dental loans through a bank, credit union or online lender.
 Loan terms and interest rates vary based on your creditworthiness.
-If you are unsure about using a personal loan this way, it may be worth looking over a guide to medical loans to see why this path makes sense for so many people.
+There are also general medical loans that you may be able to use for dental work as well.

 How to get a dental loan